tsutterley/model-harmonics/doc/source/getting_started/Overview.rst

 `JRA-55 <http://jra.kishou.go.jp/JRA-55/index_en.html>`_ is computed by the Japan Meteorological Agency (JMA) and is available starting from 1958.
 JRA-55 outputs are downloaded using the ``ucar_rda_jra55_surface.py`` program.

-Spherical harmonics from reanalysis outputs are computed here using three different schemes of complexity following :cite:p:`Boy:2005el` and :cite:p:`Swenson:2002kf`:
+Spherical harmonics from reanalysis outputs are computed here using three different schemes of complexity following :cite:t:`Boy:2005el,Swenson:2002kf`:
 1) a thin-layer 2D spherical geometry,
 2) a thin-layer 2D geometry with realistic geometry incorporating model orography and estimates of geoid height (Equations :eq:`4` and :eq:`5`), and
 3) a 3D atmospheric geometry integrating over the model layers (Equations :eq:`4` and :eq:`6`).